 We will continue to accept applications and payments until the program is full, and to the start of the program.
 Contact us to find out if there is still space available.
 If the program is not full, you may still apply.
-However, if you are applying for a program less than one month before the start date of the program, you must pay both the application fee and the full tuition fee when you send your application form to guarantee your place in the program.
+However, if you are applying for a program less than one month before the start date of the program, you must pay all fees in full (application fee, tuition fee, and medical insurance fee) to guarantee your place in the program.
 Before registering for the program, check Canadian visa requirements.

 How do I know what level to apply for?

 You do not need to apply for a specific level.
-All ELI students are given placement tests at the start of their program to determine the most appropriate level for them.
+All ELI students are given placement tests before the start of their program online to determine the most appropriate level for them.

 When will I know whether I have been accepted to the ELI?

 When you submit an online application form, you will receive an automatic confirmation by email.
 We will contact you when your application has been processed, or if we need more information.
 Although most applications are processed within two days, please allow for up to one week.
-Student information packages are sent by email unless you have requested courier delivery and have prepaid the courier fee.
+Student registration documents are sent by email unless you have requested courier delivery and have prepaid the courier fee.

 When do I need to pay?

 The non-refundable application fee and non-refundable program deposit are due when you first apply to the ELI.
 The program deposit will be deducted from the tuition fee.
-The $300 CAD deposit (or $600 for the English for Academic Purposes program and the Intensive English Program) guarantees you a place in the program until one month before the program start date.
+The CAD$300 deposit for short programs or CAD$600 for long programs guarantees you a place in the program until one month before the start date.
 Only tuition paid in full guarantees you a place after this date.
-You should pay the remainder of the tuition fee in Canadian dollars one month before the start of your program.
+You should pay the remainder of the tuition fee in Canadian dollars one month before the start date.

 How do I pay my program tuition and other fees?

-You may make your payment by credit card (Visa or Mastercard only), international money order, bank draft or wire transfer.You will get payment instructions once your application has been received.
+You may make your payment by credit card (Visa or Mastercard only), bank draft or wire transfer.You will get payment instructions once your application has been received.

 Do you offer scholarships or financial assistance?